Kameron497/Jadelewisvia/PartnerProfile.md

-Parkie Lewis
+# Parkie Lewis

-Interest - Art/soccer & cooking as well as writing books.
+* Art/soccer & cooking as well as writing books.

-Likes to play video games for fun/hobby.
+* Likes to play video games for fun/hobby.

-Favorite movies are the lion king movies.
+* Favorite movies are the **lion king** movies.

+## Fun fact
-They are professional in the fields of cooking expertise.
+They are professional in the fields of *cooking expertise*.

+This profile was created by Kameron497